BrandgrandRealMe/BrandgrandRealMe.github.io/docs/how-to/DBH/quickstarts/Hugo.md

    b.
 Upload `HugoStart.bat` to DBH server.

    c.
-Run `bash HugoStart.bat PORT FOLDERNAME` where `PORT` is the port of your server and `FOLDERNAME` is the folder for your blog.
+Run `bash HugoStart.bat PORT FOLDERNAME URL` where `PORT` is the port of your server, `URL` is the URL of the blog Example: `https://example.com` , and `FOLDERNAME` is the folder for your blog.